Kequc/passage-rpc/README.md

 ## Events

-Like the client, the server also provides several events.
+Like the client, the server provides several events.

 | method | description |
 | - | - |